 Common Conditions Related to Neck Pain

-- Osteoarthritis – the cartilage in the many joints that connect the vertebrae in your cervical spine can degenerate due to abnormal wear and tear over time.
+The cartilage in the many joints that connect the vertebrae in your cervical spine can degenerate due to abnormal wear and tear over time.
 Rather than having the joints move smoothly over the cartilage surface, you might experience a grinding sensation along with neck pain.
 Osteoarthritis can also cause inflammation and bone spur formation, both of which can irritate nerves and cause referred pain, numbness, and tingling down the neck through the shoulder, arm, and into the hand.

-- Disc herniation – a disc herniation happens when the inner jelly-like material of the disc (the nucleus pulposis) pushes out through the outer fibrous rings of the disc.
+A disc herniation happens when the inner jelly-like material of the disc (the nucleus pulposis) pushes out through the outer fibrous rings of the disc.
 A disc herniation can be extraordinarily painful as it can irritate the nerve roots in the neck or the spinal cord itself.

-Upper Cervical Chiropractic for Neck Pain
+Upper Cervical Chiropractic for Neckache

 It certainly seems logical to see a chiropractor if you’ve been suffering from neck pain.
 But did you know that there are chiropractors who have additional training and focus exclusively on the alignment of the uppermost vertebrae in the neck?
 Upper cervical chiropractors have an intimate understanding of how the neck functions and how the alignment of the atlas, the top bone in the spine, can influence how the rest of the neck feels.
 Some of the benefits of seeing an upper cervical specific chiropractor include: